tjjaramillo/Employee-Data-SQL/README.md

 #### Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.
+* Used the information I had to create a table schema for each of the six CSV files.

 * Imported each CSV file into the corresponding SQL table.